OUR SYSTEM - the secret to success

 The area there does not allow for mistakes and is definitely not the place to train the early parts of the system, or even the concepts gleamed on the XC course in Greifenburg.
 We expect all pilots to know this stuff inside out.

-My place as course leader in these weeks is to just assess the conditions, explain what I think will happen, set a route accordingly that takes into account the day's potential and of course fly the route with my team.
+My place as course leader during these weeks is to assess the conditions, explain what I think will happen, set a route accordingly that takes into account the day's potential and of course fly the route with my team.
 A team that has learnt the system with us through all the stages, contains pilots who are becoming complete and autonomous, owning strong and valid techinques.

 A Final Word